 What Is a Skills-First Resume?

-A skills-first resume prioritizes your professional capabilities over chronological work history, strategically highlighting transferable skills at the top of the document.
-This format works best for career changers, recent graduates, and professionals with non-linear career paths, allowing recruiters to quickly assess your core competencies and potential value.
+A skills-first resume prioritizes professional capabilities over chronological work history, strategically highlighting transferable skills at the top of the document.
+This format benefits career changers and professionals with non-linear career paths by immediately showcasing core competencies that align with target job requirements.
+ATS systems readily parse these skill-centric documents.

 A skills-first resume organizes your experience around competencies rather than job chronology.
 Instead of listing employers and then achievements under each, you group achievements by skill category—putting what you can do ahead of where you did it.[2]